vbookshelf/Offline-MedAi-Console/README.md

   (Due to privacy regulations, clinicians (and legal professionals) can't always use online translation tools.)<br>
   https://ollama.com/library/translategemma

-- <strong>Use as a Design Pattern</strong>: This project provides a reference implementation illustrating how multimodal AI models can be served in a fully offline environment, ensuring data privacy and total user control.
+- <strong>Use as a Design Pattern</strong>: This project is a recipe for serving multimodal AI models in a fully offline environment.

 <br>